pingcap/docs-cn/v3.1/reference/best-practices/haproxy.md

    stats realm HAProxy                     # The authentication realm of the Stats page. stats auth admin:pingcap123             # User name and password in the Stats page.
-You can have multiple user names. stats hide-version                      # Hides the version information of HAProxy on the Stats page. stats admin if TRUE                     # Manually enables or disables the backend server. <span class="version-mark">New in HAProxy 1.4.9 or later versions</span>
+You can have multiple user names. stats hide-version                      # Hides the version information of HAProxy on the Stats page. stats admin if TRUE                     # Manually enables or disables the backend server (supported in HAProxy 1.4.9 or later versions).

-listen tidb-cluster                        # Database load balancing. bind 0.0.0.0:3390                       # Floating IP addresses and listening ports. mode tcp                                # HAProxy uses layer 4, the transport layer. balance leastconn                       # The server with the smallest number of connections receives the connection. `leastconn' is recommended where long sessions are expected, such as LDAP, SQL and TSE, rather than protocols using short sessions, such as HTTP.
+listen tidb-cluster                        # Database load balancing. bind 0.0.0.0:3390                       # The Floating IP address and listening port. mode tcp                                # HAProxy uses layer 4, the transport layer. balance leastconn                       # The server with the smallest number of connections receives the connection. `leastconn' is recommended where long sessions are expected, such as LDAP, SQL and TSE, rather than protocols using short sessions, such as HTTP.
 The algorithm is dynamic, which means that server weights might be adjusted on the fly for slow starts for instance. server tidb-1 10.9.18.229:4000 check inter 2000 rise 2 fall 3       # Detects port 4000 at a frequency of once every 2000 milliseconds.
 If it is detected as successful twice, the server is considered available; if it is detected as failed three times, the server is considered unavailable.